pjo13/cs1666_organization/teams/Team1.md

 	* Newton's laws of motion apply such that objects
 * Procedural generation
 	* Each zone dynamically generated as a solar system with varying objects and conditions
+	* Unique hyperspace maze for the player to traverse generated when the moving between zone
 * AI
 	* Allies and enemies avoid collisions and friendly fire
 	* Allies passively follow player and can be given basic orders (go to point, attack target)